Oscarville, Georgia: Later racial tensions

 Following the 1912 expulsions, the borders of Forsyth County were enforced as White-only until as recently as the 1980s.
 Some White children growing up in Forsyth County were raised with the explanation that the White residents of Forsyth had driven out all the Black residents in order to protect the county's White women.
 In 2019, Forsyth County's population remained only 3.6% Black.
+Those who remained largely worked as sharecroppers and worked under harsh conditions, severely limited by Black Codes.
 As recently as 2022, efforts in Forsyth County to teach the story of Oscarville have led to resistance, criticizing the efforts as "critical race theory".

 In January 1987, a civil rights march called the "Brotherhood March" took place in Forsyth county, led by Hosea Williams.
 Locals and other White counter-protestors are reported to have thrown rocks at the demonstrators.
 Oprah Winfrey, at the time still early in her television career, went to Forsyth County to cover the demonstrations.
 The civil rights demonstrations in the 1980s drew statewide attention to the past expulsions at Oscarville, prompting an inquiry at the county level into land repatriation.
 However, the inquiry did not result in the repatriation of any land.